PaulShan101/WebAppBuildAutomation/README.md

 /blogs/:id - displays a particular blog.
 /blogs/:id/comments - detail view of a particular blog and its comments. etc.
-[If relevant, state what aspects of your app are protected (i.e. require authentication) and what is public.]

-Independent learning (If relevant).
 [ Itemize the technologies/techniques you researched independently and adopted in your project, i.e. aspects not covered in the lectures/labs.
 Include the source code filenames that illustrate these (we do not require code excerpts) and provide references to the online resources that helped you (articles/blogs).

 Assignment 1 - Agile Software Practice.